Disentanglement in dephasing channel with machine learning: Entanglement Classification Model

 \subsection{Dephasing channel}

-Building upon the positive outcomes observed in the depolarizing channel, we extend our investigation to the dephasing channel.
-As demonstrated in Section~\ref{subsec:analytical_concurrence_dephasing}, any three-component pure state remains unchanged in terms of entanglement classification under the influence of dephasing noise.
-This section focuses on the disentanglement process for a specific family of pure states characterized by four non-zero components.
+Building upon the positive outcomes observed in the depolarizing channel, we investigate the dephasing channel.
+This section focuses on the disentanglement process for a specific family of pure states characterized by four non-zero components, which can transition from entangled to separable states.
 These states are represented as:

 where both $\theta$, $\varphi$ parameters range from 0 to $2\pi$.
-This special family of states is generated by applying single-qubit and controlled-phase operations on the $|\psi_1\rangle$ states.
-With specific parameter settings, these states are pertinent in applications such as quantum teleportation and quantum information processing~\cite{Nielsen_Chuang_2010}.
-A broader disentanglement analysis for any pure states subjected to dephasing noise will be presented in Section~\ref{sec:quantification}.
-After the dephasing noise, the density operator for the states can be expressed as $\hat\rho_2=\sum_{i,j=1,2,3}\hat{\mathcal{E}}_{ij}|\psi_2\rangle\langle\psi_2|\hat{\mathcal{E}}_{ij}$, where $\hat{\mathcal{E}}_{ij}$ are the Kraus operators for the dephasing channel.
-The dephasing noise strength $p$ in the Kraus operators is uniformly distributed from 0 to 1.
+This special family of states is generated by applying controlled Hadamard operations on the $|\psi_1\rangle$ states.
+These states are pertinent in quantum teleportation and quantum information processing~\cite{Nielsen_Chuang_2010}.
+After the dephasing noise, the density operator for the states can be expressed as $\hat\rho_2=\sum_{i,j=1,2,3}\hat{\mathcal{E}}_{ij}|\psi_2\rangle\langle\psi_2|\hat{\mathcal{E}}_{ij}$, where $\hat{\mathcal{E}}_{ij}$ are the Kraus operators for the dephasing channel in Eq.~\ref{Eq:Kraus_operators}.
+The dephasing noise strength $p$ in the Kraus operators is randomly distributed from 0 to 1.
+The entanglement ratio in the generated dataset is approximately $42\%$.

 The neural network model designated for the dephasing channel is trained utilizing the identical architecture and parameters described in Section~\ref{subsec:DepolarizingChannel}.
-The accuracy achieved by the tomographic classifier, which uses all 15 features, is recorded at 99.4\%.
-In contrast, the Bell-like classifier, which operates with only the first 4 features, achieves an accuracy of 86.9\%.